Whapps/best-practices/code-review/README.md

 When?
 -----

-* At least once per week for not more than 1 hour.
+* At least twice per month for not more than 1 hour.

 Where?
 ------